evorhard/EvorBrain/TASKS.md

 - ✅ Resolved SolidJS reactivity warnings
 - ✅ Applied Prettier formatting to entire codebase
 - ✅ Updated project documentation to reflect improvements
+- ✅ Created 34 passing unit tests for Life Area components (UI, Form, Validation)

+### Technical Debt

+#### Testing Infrastructure Issues
+During the implementation of unit tests for Life Area components, we encountered significant challenges with testing components and stores that depend on Tauri APIs:

+1. **Store Auto-initialization Problem**
+   - The lifeAreaStore module initializes and calls Tauri APIs immediately upon import
+   - This makes it impossible to mock the Tauri API before the store is created
+   - Affects: `LifeAreaList.test.tsx`, `lifeAreaStore.test.ts`
+   - **Suggested Fix**: Refactor stores to use lazy initialization or dependency injection

+2. **Module Mocking Limitations**
+   - Vitest's `vi.mock` hoisting conflicts with how our API client is structured
+   - The API module checks for Tauri at runtime, but mocks can't be set up early enough
+   - **Suggested Fix**: Create a proper API abstraction layer with test doubles

+3. **Component-Store Coupling**
+   - Components that directly import stores inherit the initialization problems
+   - Makes it difficult to test components in isolation
+   - **Suggested Fix**: Use dependency injection or context providers for stores

+#### Workarounds Implemented
+- Created UI-only test components that don't depend on stores
+- Successfully tested forms, validation, and pure UI logic (34 tests passing)
+- Deferred store and integration tests until architecture improvements are made

+#### Recommended Actions
+1. Consider using E2E tests with Playwright for integration testing
+2. Refactor store initialization to be more test-friendly
+3. Create an API abstraction layer that can be easily mocked
+4. Implement proper dependency injection for better testability